 Computing

-Computing is rapidly changing every aspect of the word we all live in.
-When our pupils leave university and look for their first job, many of them will be applying for roles that do not yet exist.
-A well-rounded education should help prepare them for this constantly evolving world.
-Studying computing teaches students a range of invaluable life skills such as reasoning, logic, problem solving, precision and resourcefulness.
+Computing is revolutionising every facet of our world.
+When our pupils complete university and embark on their career journeys, many will pursue roles that don’t yet exist.
+A comprehensive education must prepare them for this perpetually evolving landscape.
+Studying computing equips pupils with an arsenal of essential life skills — logical reasoning, problem-solving prowess, analytical precision and creative resourcefulness.

-The computing department also runs a wide range of co-curricular clubs for students of all ages.
-These change depending on the needs and interests of students and have included Code Club, filming, animation, both Lego and VEX robotics, Scratch, game making, mobile app development, Raspberry Pi and computer engineering.
-Past projects have included a full-size replica arcade machine complete with games designed and programed by students, racing drones with bespoke aerodynamic parts built in the 3D department and a six legged walking robot complete with AI.
+The Computing Department hosts an impressive array of co-curricular clubs catering to all age groups.
+These dynamic clubs evolve with pupils’ interests and have included Code Club, Cyber Club, filmmaking, animation, Lego and VEX robotics, Scratch, Blender, mobile app development, GameMaker, Raspberry Pi, Astro Pi and computer engineering.
+Our showcase projects have featured a full-size arcade machine complete with pupil-designed games, racing drones with custom aerodynamic components crafted in our DT department and an ambitious six-legged walking robot project.

 Exam Boards